4deld/4deld.github.io/_posts/2020-08-09-development_log_gangle.md

 - Add various obstacles and add a system to raise the tempo of the game

 - The goal is to add various cards so that can show various plays that were not seen in the running game

+My English might be awkward.
+If you have any inconvenience, please send me an email so that I can correct it.

+Email: deld4@icloud.com

+Thank you for reading my post.